cereniyim/fraud-detection-app/README.md

 Etherscan also labels tokens as trusted or untrusted in a more granular level [here](https://info.etherscan.com/etherscan-token-reputation/), this model is able to identify tokens with "UNKNOWN" reputation.

-Since our dataset is indexed by unique transaction_hash and token, the model only detects a certain leg of the transaction as anomalous, even though trusted tokens are part of the transaction.
+Since datasets are indexed by unique transaction_hash and token, the model only detects a certain leg of the transaction as anomalous, even though trusted tokens are part of the transaction.
 For instance, [this transaction](https://etherscan.io/tx/0x51949a40deeb804fdc686e2504914c3f37063b1d5b628b5639fae57fa8a54c75) consists of trusted tokens and the POKEMON 2.0 token: USDT -> WETH -> POKEMON 2.0